gustavNdamukong/library-inventory-golang/README.md

     * Return a book
-    * Good error handling for cases where a book is not found, or a book is no longer available (all checked out), and when no further returns are needed, as in, when all checked out books on a particular ID have all been returned.
+    * Good error handling for cases where a book is not found, or a book is no longer available (all checked out), and when no further returns are needed, as in, when all checked out books on a particular ID have been returned.

 For now, this app does not pull from any database.
-Its book records are stored in memory (in a variable), so its sd not persiste across server restarts.
+Its book records are stored in memory (in a variable), so its data is not persisted across server restarts.